Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity

 Substitution into (\ref{eq:totPowoh0}) recovers (\ref{eq:Fv_pola}).
 Extending to $\mathcal{O}(\gamma^4)$ introduces the term $-\gamma^4(1+8/35-5\cos^4 \theta)/5$ within parentheses in (\ref{eq:visBLstBuss}), yielding an additional contribution $24 \gamma^4/175$ to the $\gamma^2/5$ term in (\ref{eq:Fv_pola}).

 One can now wonder how the presence of the outer boundary layer modifies this equation.
-Since the boundary layer flow $\boldsymbol{u}_\parallel$ at the outer boundary is $a^3$ times the one at the inner boundary (equation \ref{eq:visBLst}), the integrand of equation (\ref{eq:totPowoh0}) has a multiplying factor $a^6$.
-But the volume integration $\int_{S_m} \int_{r=a_m}^{r=\infty}$ of equation (\ref{eq:totPowoh0}) leads to a factor $a_m^2$ when considering the outer boundary surface $S_m$.
-In total, the outer boundary layer obeys the same equation than the inner boundary layer, with a supplementary multiplying factor $a^6 a_m^2/a_s^2=a^4$.
-Adding the two contributions allows to fully retrieve equation (\ref{eq:Stob2}).
+Since the boundary layer flow $\boldsymbol{u}_\parallel$ at the outer boundary is $a^3$ times the one at the inner boundary (equation~\ref{eq:visBLst}), the integrand of equation~(\ref{eq:totPowoh0}) has a multiplying factor $a^6$.
+But the volume integration $\int_{S_m} \int_{r=a_m}^{r=\infty}$ of equation~(\ref{eq:totPowoh0}) leads to a factor $a_m^2$ when considering the outer boundary surface $S_m$.
+In total, the outer boundary layer obeys the same equation as the inner boundary layer, with a supplementary multiplying factor $a^6 a_m^2/a_s^2=a^4$.
+Adding the two contributions allows equation~(\ref{eq:Stob2}) to be fully retrieved.